JakobOrion/around-react/README.md

-# Project 10
+# Project 11

 **by Jakob Pfefferkorn**

 ### Around The U.S. - React

-Project 10 begins the process of porting the Around the U.S. website from the previous sprints to React.
+Project 11 continues porting the Around the U.S. website from the previous sprints to React.

 Current functionality includes:
 * Displaying profile information and location cards pulled from API